sainathyai/MathSageAI/docs/PROJECT_PLAN.md

 This document outlines the complete project plan broken down into MVP (Minimum Viable Product) and Full Scope phases.
 Each feature includes approach, implementation details, and success criteria.

+**Brand Identity**: MathSageAI features a friendly owl mascot with a blue-to-green gradient theme, representing wisdom, learning, and AI technology.
+The tagline "Your Personalized Math Companion" emphasizes the personalized, supportive nature of the Socratic tutoring experience.

 ---

 ## MVP (Minimum Viable Product) - Days 1-5